gatsbygg/gatsby99/src/pages/index.md

   section_id: about
   actions: []
   component: ContentBlock
-  content: A normal person living his life to the fullest.
+  content: Blog about my daily life.
+Mainly about new tech, hobbies, and anything
+    under the sun!
   image: ''
 - type: postsblock
   template: postsblock